 In June, the FDA alerted the public that testing on select talc-containing cosmetics sold by tween retailers Claire’s and Justice tested positive for asbestos and that consumers should not use them.
 The agency was prompted to conduct testing on the products after consumer watchdog U.S. Public Interest Research Group announced in 2017 that it had tested several cosmetics that contained talcum powder and found several to be contaminated with asbestos.

 Talc and asbestos are both minerals mined from the ground, often in similar proximity.
 Asbestos was widely used in construction and shipbuilding materials before its use was restricted in the 1980s.
 Asbestos exposure has been linked to lung cancer and mesothelioma, a rare but deadly form of cancer that develops in the lining of internal organs.

 Cosmetics aren’t the only talc-containing consumer health care products that have tested positive for asbestos.
 In fact, Johnson & Johnson faces more than 14,000 lawsuits alleging its Johnson’s Baby Powder and Shower to Shower body powder caused ovarian cancer and mesothelioma.
 Many of the cases allege the powders were contaminated with asbestos, which caused the consumers’ cancers.
 Other manufacturers, such as Colgate-Palmolive, maker of Cashmere Bouquet, are facing similar lawsuits.

-Sharon Zinns, a lawyer in our Atlanta office, leads the firm’s mesothelioma litigation team.
-She would be happy to talk to you about any potential claims related to asbestos-containing talc or industrial exposure resulting in lung cancer or mesothelioma.
+Our attorneys would be happy to talk to you about any potential claims related to asbestos-containing talc or industrial exposure resulting in lung cancer or mesothelioma.